mrClapham/1819_define_draggable/README.md

 ```
 NB: on a Mac you may need to type 'sudo npm install'

-Navigate to the root folder wher 'server.js' resides in your command line tool and run:
+Navigate to the root folder where 'server.js' resides in your command line tool and run:

 ```
 $ node server